 The Dutch Oven (open since 2003) is housed in an old passenger train depot and best known for its baked goods.
 It’s only open from 10AM till 3PM on weekdays and closed on weekends.
 You can read a little more background on them at the Visit Mississippi website.

 After having many fried meals on my trip around the South it was nice to enjoy a lunch that had none of that going on.
 My wife Marcela started out with a Taco Soup and really enjoyed the daily casserole of “Gourmet Chicken & Rice” with a Macaroni Salad.

-The house-made Pimento Cheese on that buttery Butterhorn was a gland slam.
-I decided half way through the sandwich that I was gonna stop and keep some to enjoy on the back porch at the Shack we were stayin’ in later in the day.
+The house-made Pimento Cheese on that buttery Butterhorn was a grand slam.
+I decided halfway through the sandwich that I was gonna stop and keep some to enjoy on the back porch at the Shack we were stayin’ in later in the day.

 Butterhorns For The Win:

 100 Blues Alley Ln Clarksdale, Mississippi 38614